 SUBR Online uses the BANNER registration system.
 Through BANNER, all students who register for a course have been assigned a unique identification.
-Pursuant to this process, prior to entering the system, students must logon using their USER ID (or "S" number) and password that is unique to only that student.
-Further, the SUBR Learning Management Systems (LMS), i.e., Blackboard and/or Moodle requires an additional login and password in order to access course work.
-Also, as SUBR phase in Respondus Monitor software, along with the currently utilized Respondus Lockdown Browser, student identification and student integrity is further strengthened.
+Prior to entering the system, students must logon using their USER ID (or "S" number) and password that is unique to only that student.
+The SUBR Learning Management Systems, i.e., Blackboard and/or Moodle requires an additional login and password to access coursework.
+SUBR has made available Respondus Monitor software, along with the Respondus Lockdown Browser, student identification and student integrity is further strengthened.